-The County intends to have the final report adopted by the County Planning Board at no later than the May 2027 meeting.
-The Office of Planning staff will distribute the draft master plan to project stakeholders a minimum of twenty (20) days before the third public meeting/hearing in accordance with the New Jersey County Planning Enabling Act (NJ Rev Stat § 40:27-4 (2023).
+The Office of Planning staff will distribute the draft Plan to project stakeholders a minimum of twenty (20) days before the third public meeting/hearing in accordance with the New Jersey County Planning Enabling Act (NJ Rev Stat § 40:27-4 (2023).
 Stakeholders will include municipal officials, County Commissioners, and TAC members.
-The plan will also be available to the public via electronic download from the County's website.
-The consultant should create and provide a schedule so the draft plan can be submitted to the County and the NJTPA in March 2027.
+The Plan will also be available to the public via electronic download from the County's website.
+The consultant should create and provide a schedule so the draft Plan can be submitted to the County and the NJTPA no later than March 1, 2027.